 Rhinoplasty is cosmetic surgery designed to change the size or shape of the nose.
-This procedure may also be used for medical purposes, to relieve some breathing problems, correct a birth defect or address an injury.
+This procedure may also be used for medical purposes, to relieve breathing problems, correct a birth defect, or address an injury.
 The procedure is one of the most popular cosmetic surgeries performed today, with more than a half-million people seeking treatment to change the appearance of their nose each year.

 - Rhinoplasty Candidates